Skip to main content

 CodingPipe.com

-In business applications, we often need to track the state of entities - users, orders, payments, etc. While boolean flags might seem simple, they often lead to maintenance headaches.
-Here's why you should consider using enums instead.
+In business applications, we often need to track the state of entities - users, orders, payments, etc. I've encountered this maintenance issue across multiple projects: boolean status fields create ambiguity and become difficult to extend.
+Here's why enums provide better long-term maintainability.

-1: The meaning of false is not always clear #
+The meaning of FALSE is not always clear #

 public class User